wunderio/drupal-ping/README.md

 ## Changelog

+### v2.5.2

+- Remove testfile existence checking.
+It was fixed with keeping `mtime` in the filename.
+- README: Refactor development and testing documentation
+- Update tests
+- Refactor testing environment

 ### v2.5.1

 - Instead of using `mtime` for file checks, store the timestamp into filename.
 It is a workaround for the NFS `mtime` issue.